yaramohajerani/spatial-climate-ABM/README.md

-# Climate Spatial ABM Prototype
+# Spatial economic ABM for climate risk

 This repository provides a **spatial agent-based model** (ABM) that couples basic economic behaviour with climate-hazard impacts.
 It is built with [Mesa](https://mesa.readthedocs.io) and is designed to plug into [CLIMADA](https://github.com/CLIMADA-project/climada_python) as the climate-impact engine.

 ## Features included

-* 10 × 10 spatial grid (`mesa.space.MultiGrid`).
+* Agents distributed on spatial grid corresponding to the input climate data file (`mesa.space.MultiGrid`).
-* 100 `HouseholdAgent` and 20 `FirmAgent` instances, randomly distributed.
+* `HouseholdAgent` and `FirmAgent` instances randomly distributed (number provided by user).
-* Synthetic flood-type climate shock applied in year 5 (step 5).
+* CLIMADA hazard data used for input climate shocks.
 * Migration by households when local risk exceeds a threshold.
 * Firm production reduced in proportion to local hazard intensity.
 * Collection of yearly GDP and migrant counts.
-* Results automatically saved to `simulation_results.csv` after the 10-year run.
+* Results saved to `simulation_results.csv`.
-* **Optional live dashboard** built with Mesa's Solara API – launch with `--viz` to watch the grid and charts update in real time.
+* **live dashboard** built with Mesa's Solara API – launch with `--viz` to watch the grid and charts update in real time.

 ## Quick start